JLefortBesnard/science_paper_sum/README.md

 ## Before running the program
 You need to make sure Python 3 is installed as well as the module pandas.
 If not, activate python (open your terminal and type python or ipython) and type in:
 ```
 !pip install pandas
 ```

 Then you need to make sure you are in the working directory you wanna be in.
 The program will create an Excel document, if your Desktop is already busy, maybe you should create a new folder and run the script within the new folder.

-You can do it this way:
+You can do it by typing in your terminal:
 ```
 mkdir science_papers_sum    # create a new folder named "science_papers_sum"
 cd science_papers_sum       # move into this directory